 The department works closely with the marine industry and is able to assist graduates in obtaining positions in the field.
-The department is in constant touch with the country's marine design offices, shipyards, ship operators, government agencies, and other organizations concerned with ocean development.
-A summer internship program allows students to work in the marine field and receive academic credit.
-Academic credit is earned by successful completion of a job-related project; the final written report is formally presented to faculty and students the following semester.
+The department is in constant touch with the country's marine design offices, shipyards, ship operators, government agencies, and other organizations concerned with naval architecture and marine engineering.
+A summer internship program allows students to work in the industry.